-C.1.9 Indicate the powers, if any, delegated by the Board of Directors to directors or Board committees:
+C1.9 Indicate the powers, if any, delegated by the Board of Directors, including those relating to the option of issuing or re-purchasing shares, to directors or board committees:

 Name or company name of director or committee Brief description MR JOSÉ IGNACIO SÁNCHEZ GALÁN The chairman & CEO, as an individual decision-making body, has all the powers that may be delegated under the law and the By-Laws.
-Executive Committee All the powers inherent to the Board of Directors, except for those powers that may not be delegated pursuant to law or the Governance and Sustainability System.
+Executive Committee By-Laws.
+All the powers inherent to the Board of Directors, except for those powers that may not be delegated pursuant to law or the Governance and Sustainability System, including the ability to issue or repurchase shares (as approved by the shareholders at the General Shareholders' Meeting).